 The sixth is doing too much.
 The chances that you know how to materially improve ever single track in your set through your scratching, filtering and other antics are slim.
 Trust your material – if it needs that many modifications then you should really play something else.

 The seventh is not exploring new music.
 Not necessarily music that is newly released, but music that you haven’t heard before.
+New music forces you to shake things up, try new sequences of tracks, and keeps your sets fresh.

 The A1 is a simple product with a clearly defined but limited purpose: It takes the too low (but ideally clean) audio output from a mobile device and adds a bit of oomph and control to it.